IGF Olympic Golf Regulations

 Clothing and shoes worn by athletes shall be consistent with currently accepted golf fashion.
 A policy on Athlete Uniform Guidelines may be found within the IGF Regulations.
 Clothing shall be in conformance with the Olympic Charter in particular in accordance with the golf-specific application of the Guidelines regarding Authorised Identifications (Olympic Charter, Rule 50).

 Caddies shall wear bibs with athlete name badges as prescribed by Tokyo 2020 and the IGF and clothing as provided by the NOC of the caddie’s athlete.

-The Rule 50 General Guidelines as well as the Golf Specific Guidelines are available on the IGF website.
 The IOC Athletes’ Commission has developed guidelines for athletes clarifying opportunities for athletes to express their views during the Olympic Games, should they so wish, within the context of local laws and Rule 50.